Astrum-Group24/Astrum/README.md

 	- Pug v3.0.0
 	- Shelljs v0.8.4

-After installing the necessary softer, or cloning the repository to a linux machine on your ntwork, astrum can be started by executing the following from the astrumApp folder:
+After installing the necessary software, or cloning the repository to a linux machine on your network, Astrum can be started by executing the following from the astrumApp folder:

 	sudo node index.js